sachinsu/myblog/content/posts/webassembly.md

  > WebAssembly (often shortened to Wasm) is an open standard that defines a portable binary-code format for executable programs, and a corresponding textual assembly language, as well as interfaces for facilitating interactions between such programs and their host environment.

 > WebAssembly or wasm is a low-level bytecode format for in-browser client-side scripting, evolved from JavaScript.
+It is [intermidiate representation](https://evilmartians.com/chronicles/hands-on-webassembly-try-the-basics)(IR) where IR is transformed into machine instructions for the client architecture by browser.

 WebAssembly executables are precompiled, hence it is possible to use a variety of programming languages to make them.
 This essentially means that one can use same language for Server Side as well as Client side (i.e. in browser) development like ([C#](https://docs.microsoft.com/en-us/dotnet/csharp/) or [Golang](https://golang.org/)).